-After my silk gauze mantelet, I reckoned I’d show the first mantelet i sewed for myself!
-A sewing friend in Chile had gifted me a pair of sheer voile curtains from Casas y Ideas, a local homeware store.
-She’d intended to use them for a robe chemise but there wasn’t enough fabric in the set, so she thought she’d see what I could make with them instead.
-One of the curtains became a ruffled 1780s apron and the other became this white muslin summer mantelet.
+After my blonde silk gauze mantelet, I reckoned I’d step back a little in time and show the first mantelet i sewed for myself!
+A friend in Chile had gifted me a pair of sheer voile curtains that she’d intended to use for a robe chemise.
+Unfortunately, there wasn’t enough fabric for a gown, so she passed them along to me to see what i could make with them.
+One of the curtains became a ruffled 1780s apron and the other became this white muslin summer mantelet!

 This was intended to be a very quick project.
-My Sweet-summer-child Past-self had just learned to properly roll a hem, and was all wide-and-starry-eyed about how long it would take to roll and entire ruffle.
+My starry-eyed-summer-child past-self had just learned to properly roll a hem, and was all optimistic and about how long it would take her to do her first entire garment.

 For the base pattern, I used the net mantelet on page 50 of the Costume Close-up book.
-I’m taller with broader shoulders than the wearer of the original garment, so i adjusted it both front and back so that it would hang as i wanted it to.
+I’m taller and more broad-shouldered than the wearer of the original garment, and I adjusted both front and back so that it would hang as i wanted it to.

-Mantelet construction is fairly simple.
-I hemmed both the hood and the body, then I gathered the neckline of each part, and stitched each gathered neckline to the neckband.
+The construction of a mantelet is fairly simple.
+I hemmed both the hood and the body.
+Then I gathered the neckline of each part, and stitched each gathered neckline to a neckband.
 Then I whipped down a facing to cover the raw edges.
 Voila.

-Garment constructed, I could really start having *fun*.
-I wanted a ruffle from the same sheer fabric as the body of the mantelet – and that is a LOT of ruffle.
-It took a fair bit of time, especially given that i was still building the muscle memory to do it fast, and there was a period of time there where my room looked like i was rolling bandages for a very neat, prim Halloween mummy.
+Garment constructed, It was time to start decorating.
+I wanted a ruffle from the same sheer fabric as the body of the mantelet – and that is a lot of ruffle.
+Given that i was still building the muscle memory to do it both neatly and quickly, it took a fair while, and there was a period of time there where my room looked like i was rolling bandages for a very neat, prim Halloween mummy.
+And all of her friends, too.

 The cross-barred nature of the fabric meant that I could break down a 2:1 ruffle ratio with great ease – 4 squares of trim to 2 squares of body.
 By the time I hit the curves on the mantelet body where the grid broke down, I had both pretty good muscle memory for whip-gathering and I could eyeball the volume of a 2:1 cotton ruffle without needing a ruler.